eseckft/BitAds.ai/README.md

 Miners are motivated to outperform each other in attracting the best traffic to clients' websites, in order to generate more rewards.
 This competition enhances the effectiveness of advertising campaigns, ensuring that clients will receive optimal visibility and engagement.

 # Income Sources for Validators
-:white_check_mark:**Validators can monetize their participation in BitAds through various avenues, including promoting their own products, engaging in affiliate marketing, developing applications using the BitAds API, and offering API access to others.**
+:white_check_mark:**Validators can monetize their participation in BitAds.ai Subnet through various avenues, including:** <br>
+- promoting their own products <br>
+- engaging in affiliate marketing (for example - Amazon Affiliate Program, ClickBank) <br>
+- developing applications using the BitAds.ai API <br>
+- offering paid API access to others

 # Scoring Mechanism